top of page

 THE HEAD OF THE SUMMIT: HOW SINATRA’S CAREER EVOLVED IN THE 1960S

 It was the dawn of the “Swinging Sixties,” and Frank Sinatra was coming out of the 1950s with an Academy Award and several Gold and Platinum albums.
 But the emergence of rock and roll and the likes of Elvis Presley inspired Frank Sinatra to modernize his image and music.
-Learn more about the evolution of Frank Sinatra during the 1960s in the fourth article of the Sinatra series.
+Learn more about the evolution of Frank Sinatra during the 1960s in the fourth article in the Sinatra series.

 “OH!
 LOOK AT ME NOW”: FRANK SINATRA’S MOMENTOUS COMEBACK IN THE 1970S